tldr-pages/tldr/pages/linux/mocp.md

 `mocp`

-- Launch MOC terminal UI in specific directory:
+- Launch the MOC terminal UI in a specific directory:

 `mocp {{path/to/directory}}`